 Welcome to the website of the actor, Christopher Saul.

-Christopher began previews of Imperium: Parts One and Two for the RSC on November 16th, directed by Gregory Doran.
+Christopher is currently appearing in Imperium: Parts One and Two for the RSC, directed by Gregory Doran.
 He is playing Pompey and Isauricus Junior.

 Interview with The Stratford Herald 7.12.17